-The PSC is an independent institution established in terms of Chapter 10 of the Constitution of the Republic of South Africa of 1996.
+The PSC is an independent institution established in terms of chapter 10 of the Constitution.
 It derives its mandate from sections 195 and 196 of the Constitution, which set out the values and principles governing public administration.

 The commission is vested with custodial oversight responsibilities for the Public Service, and monitors, evaluates and investigates public administration practices.
+It has the power to issue directives on compliance with personnel procedures relating to recruitment, transfers, promotions and dismissals.